mlambert125/new-java-curriculum/content/springboot-2/_index.md

 automatically read and convert the data from the request into the appropriate Java objects and pass them to our controller methods.

-Let's look at how we use each of these annotations in the context of a CRUD controller for the `User` entity.
+Let's look at how we use each of these annotations in the context of a CRUD controller for the `User` type.

 ### Read Operations